Krictic/ShaRPG/README.md

 1. Basic rpg stats and derivated stats (will probably change later).
 2. Complex menu navigation with minimal hassle.
 3. Partial Character creation system.
-4. Character sheet banner with progress bar representing progress torwards the next level.
+4. Character sheet banner with progress bar representing progress torwards the next Level.
-5. Abilitiy to create multiple characters with personalize name, bio and job.
+5. Abilitiy to create multiple characters with personalize name, bio and Job.
 6. Ability to select a character to start a new game.
 7. Detailed character and monster stats sheet.
 8. Ability to generate random monster (all normal creatures in this game will be procedurally generated).